-SB 107 added an additional requirement to the reporting requirements outlined by Sb 341.
-Specifically, the annual report is to include any housing revenue housing successors received from successor agencies.
-Specifically, an amount equal to 20 percent of certain loan repayments between cities and successor agencies that are subject to Health and Safety Code Section 34191.4.
+SB 107 added an additional requirement to the reporting requirements outlined by SB 341.
+The annual report is to include any housing revenue housing successors received from successor agencies.
+Specifically, an amount equal to 20 percent of certain loan repayments between cities and successor agencies that are subject to Health and Safety Code Section 34191.4 is to be reported.
 This requirement is not applicable for Carson as there is no outstanding loan between the City and the Former Agency.